 Net Investment Spread.
-Net investment spread increased adjusted earnings \$70 million, primarily due to higher net investment income driven by the net impact from the Portfolio Realignment, the repositioning of a portion of our portfolio into higher yielding assets and higher average invested assets resulting from positive net flows in the general account.
+Net investment spread increased \$90 million, primarily driven by (i) the net impact from the Portfolio Realignment, (ii) the repositioning of a portion of our portfolio into higher yielding assets, (iii) higher income on other limited partnership interests as a result of equity market performance and (iv) higher average invested assets resulting from positive net flows in the general account.